alexander-kazakov/notion-layout-extension/README.md

 4. Drag & drop entire repo folder into Chrome extensions window
 5. Enjoy

-## Note
+## Safety
-This is a simple extension with 1 simple code file and 1 simple It also hides the
+This is a simple extension with <2 pages of code.
+You can read it entirely to make sure it is safe.

+## Notice
+I wrote it in an afternoon for myself and sharing with the community.
+It is not affiliated with Notion the company.